-Candidates should call Pearson VUE (800) 274-5992 at least forty-eight (48) hours before the examination to change or cancel a reservation.
-Candidates who change or cancel a reservation with proper notice may either transfer their fee to a new reservation or request a refund.
-Candidates who change or cancel their reservations without proper notice will forfeit the examination fee.
-Refunds for credit/debit cards are immediate, while refunds for vouchers will be processed in two to three (2-3) weeks.
+Candidates must either call Pearson VUE or log into their Pearson VUE Profile to change or cancel their appointment at least forty-eight (48) hours before the examination.
+Candidates who change or cancel a reservation with proper notice may transfer their approval to a new reservation.
+Candidates who change or cancel their reservations without proper notice will forfeit the examination fee (paid to the NREC).